couchdeveloper/RXPromise/README.md

     },nil)
 ```

 The code snippet above asynchronously executes core data methods on their associated execution context suitable for their concurrency policy.

 Internally, `RXPromise` will use `performBlock:` in order to execute the handler block.

 > **Caution:**

 > The NSManagedObjectContext must be created with either `NSPrivateQueueConcurrencyType` or `NSMainQueueConcurrencyType`.

-> "Thread confinment", (e.g. `NSConfinementConcurrencyType`) is not yet supported.
+> "Thread confinement", (e.g. `NSConfinementConcurrencyType`) is not yet supported.

 [Contents ^](#contents)